 Negative Methods Lead to Toxic Leadership

 What is toxic leadership?
-According to Psychology Today, toxic leadership occurs when people engage in negative methods.
+According to Ray Williams, toxic leadership occurs when people engage in negative methods.
 Motivational style, for example, might be to belittle and ridicule performance.
 The culture might encourage conflict between employees.
 Individuals might receive a message that individual performance counts, but teamwork doesn’t.

 Leaders who use toxic methods might genuinely think they are trying to get the best out of their team.
 After all, belittling performance might cause someone to try to do better.
 But they’ll be doing it out of fear of further ridicule, not to succeed and contribute.
 Groups whose individuals focus on their own performance and encourage conflict might cause individuals to do well, at times.
 But ultimately, the trust between team members, between the leader and their group, and even departments is eroded or gone completely.